 - 2. Specific provisions - 2.1.
 Performance of hydraulic lines and hose assemblies. - 2.1.1.
-The hydraulic lines of hydraulic transmission must be capable of withstanding a pressure at least four times the maximum normal service pressure (T) specified by the manufacturer.
-Hose assemblies shall comply with ISO Standards 1402:1984, 6605:1986 and 7751:1983. - 2.2.
+The hydraulic lines of hydraulic transmission shall be capable of a burst pressure at least four times the maximum normal service pressure (T) specified by the vehicle manufacturer.
+Hose assemblies shall comply with ISO Standards 1402: 1994, 6605:1986 and 7751: 1991. - 2.2.
 In systems dependent on an energy supply; - 2.2.1. the energy supply must be protected from excess pressure by a pressure limiting valve which operates at the pressure T. - 2.3.
-Protection of steering transmission; - 2.3.1. the steering transmission must be protected from excess pressure by a pressure limiting valve which operates at between 1.5 T and $2.2\ T.$
+Protection of steering transmission; - 2.3.1. the steering transmission must be protected from excess pressure by a pressure limiting valve which operates at between 1.5 T and 2.2 T.